 Isode and LDAP

 Isode has a long association with LDAP.
 Steve Kille, CEO of Isode, was one of authors of the original LDAP and chaired the IETF working group that led to its standardization.
 The other two authors of LDAP worked for organizations that were members of the ISODE Consortium (the precursor to Isode).
 The ISODE Consortium, Isode and Isode have included LDAP in their product set since the first release in 1993, and funded development of the freely available LDAP from University of Michigan that played a key role in the success of LDAP.
-Alan Young of Isode was the author of the connectionless LDAP (CLDAP) specification.
+Alan Young a past Isode employee was the author of the connectionless LDAP (CLDAP) specification.
 Isode staff provided the initial drafts of LDAPv3, and continue to play an active role in developing LDAP.
 This will be reflected in the M-Vault, and other Isode products.